alpercitak/node-aws-s3-cognito/README.md

 create an aws cognito identity\
 https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-identity-pool.html

-create a .config.js file using the template of .config.example.js and fill it with s3 region, bucket and the identity
+create an .env file using the template of .env.example and fill it with s3 region, identity and the bucket

 ```
-.config.js

-const config = {
-    "aws": {
-        "region": "region",
-        "identity": "identity",
-        "bucket": "bucket"
-    }
-};

-module.exports = config;
+.env

+AWS_REGION="region"
+AWS_IDENTITY="identity"
+AWS_BUCKETNAME="bucket"

 ```

 run the project locally